 - Excess (Hyperkalemia): Rare but can be serious, causing muscle weakness, paralysis, and heart problems.

 SodiumSodium is a soft, silvery-white metal that you might not think of when it comes to your health.
 But don’t let its straightforward appearance mislead you!
-Sodium is a crucial mineral that acts like a tiny conductor in your body,… Read More (Na): The Fluid Balance Maestro
+Sodium is a crucial mineral that acts like a tiny conductor in your body, helping maintain a delicate balance for many functions, including metabolism….
+Read More (Na): The Fluid Balance Maestro

 - Simple Definition: Sodium is a mineral that works with other electrolytes to maintain fluid balance in your body, essential for blood pressure and nerve function.